Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 - If your WSI image has a format other than .svs or .mrxs, please modify line 143 in `test_wsi.py`
 - It is recommended to use a tile size of 270 × 270 pixels
 - To generate a high-resolution thumbnail image and segmentation mask, you can adjust the `thumbnail_size` parameter in `test_wsi.py`.
 However, note that this will increase the execution time.
+- For different tile sizes (e.g., 512x512):
+    - Run the pipeline to generate the qualified tissue mask.
+    - Use the qualified tissue mask and the WSI to generate tiles of the desired size.

 # Training: